m21aie249/finn/README.md

 Thanks to [This Page](https://www.daiphys.com/portal/fpga/xilinx/tools/finn.html) for resolutions of some build/run errors related to package dependencies.

 1. On a Linux Ubuntu Desktop installation, with about 400GB of free space, install docker to run without root.
-2. Install Xilinx Vivado/Vitis 2023.2 using the Linux installer from [AMD](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2023-2.html).
+2. Install Xilinx Vivado/Vitis 2022.2 using the Linux installer from [AMD](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2022-2.html).
 This will take a few hours depending on the host hardware and internet connection.
-This fork would work on version 2022.2 as well.
-If you need to change the version, update the .bashrc in step 3 below to point to your 2022.2 installation and also change XRT_DEB_VERSION in run_docker.sh and docker/Dockerfile.finn files to xrt_202220.2.14.354_22.04-amd64-xrt
+This fork would work on version 2023.2 as well (Not extensively tested).
+If you need to change the version, update the .bashrc in step 3 below to point to your 2023.2 installation and also change XRT_DEB_VERSION in run_docker.sh and docker/Dockerfile.finn files to xrt_202320.2.16.204_22.04-amd64-xrt
 3. Add the lines present in the setup_env_in_host_bashrc file  in this repo to the user's .bashrc file.
 Comment/Uncomment the board specific lines (Pynq-Z2 or ZCU104)
 4. Open a terminal and create a folder called xilinx-finn (mkdir xilinx-finn)
 5. Enter the folder (cd xilinx-finn)